edisplay/RCB_TA_notes/week-22-computer-science/graph-traversal/graph/lesson_plan.md

 - What kind of graph algorithms are there?
   - many different kinds
-  - we will be looking at 2 interrelated algorithm types (which do apply across many of the above examples )
+  - we will be looking at 2 related algorithm types (which do apply across many of the above examples )
   - 1 graph search algorithms
   - 2 graph path finding algorithms